wahidyankf/hijra-eng-onboarding/apps-standalone/hijra-eng-onboarding/content/learn/de-onboarding-foundations/_index.md

 weight: 4
 ---

 This curriculum is designed to onboard programmers into data engineering with a specific focus on PostgreSQL, BigQuery, SQLite, and Kubernetes.
 Each section is optimized to take approximately 52 minutes (one lunch break), providing a focused learning experience that fits into your daily schedule.
 It is a part of the Data Engineering curriculum in Hijra Group.
+To follow along, you can visit this onboarding project's [source code](https://github.com/wahidyankf/hijra-eng-onboarding/tree/main/apps-standalone/fa-de-onboarding-foundations)

 - [Overview](./overview/)